AT A GLANCE

 LEARN MORE ABOUT BLADDER CANCER

 Cancer that forms in tissues of the bladder is called Bladder Cancer.
-An estimated 74,000 new cases of bladder cancer are expected to occur in 2015 according to the American Cancer Society.
+An estimated 74,000 new cases of bladder cancer were expected to occur in 2015 according to the American Cancer Society.

 An abnormal buildup of extra cells sometimes forms a mass of tissue called a growth or tumor.
 Tumors in the bladder can be benign (not cancer) or malignant (cancer).
 Benign tumors are not as harmful as malignant tumors.
 Bladder cancer cells can spread by breaking away from the original tumor.
 They can spread through the blood vessels to the liver, lungs, and bones.
 In addition, bladder cancer cells can spread through lymph vessels to nearby lymph nodes.